ziotom78/HPixLib/doc/source/drawing.rst

     Healpix library.
 When the palette is no longer used, the program must call :c:func:`hpix_free_color_palette`.

+.. c:function:: hpix_color_palette_t * hpix_create_planck_color_palette(void)

+    Create a color palette that mimics the one used in the first Planck data release.
+When the palette is no longer used, the program must call :c:func:`hpix_free_color_palette`.

 .. c:function:: void hpix_free_color_palette(hpix_color_palette_t * palette)

     Release any memory associated with the palette.